Skip to content

 Our Foundational Classes

-Our approach centers on three foundational classes:
+Our three foundational classes are:

-Watch this video for an overview of our three foundational classes.
+Watch this video for an overview of our foundational classes.
 For learning outcomes, class duration, and more, download the Foundational Class One-Pager below.

 Prerequisite: Must be an Our Community Listens alumnus.